Marian Volráb

-Life
+Early life and education

-Marian Volráb comes from the family of painter and glass artist Rudolf Volráb (1933–1969) and glass and fashion designer Libuše Šilhavá.
+Marian Volráb was born in Příbram, Czechoslovakia.
+He comes from the family of painter and glass artist Rudolf Volráb (1933–1969) and glass and fashion designer Libuše Šilhavá.
 He spent his youth in the countryside in his mother's birthplace in Volenice.
-His father died tragically in 1969, but Marian Volráb was strongly influenced by his work.
+His father died in 1969, but Marian Volráb was strongly influenced by his work.

 He completed one year of glass apprenticeship in Poděbrady and then, between 1978 and 1982, studied at the Secondary School of Glass Arts in Kamenický Šenov, where the glass engraver and author of monumental charcoal drawings, Prof. Josef Kochrda, worked.
-He continued his studies at the Academy of Arts, Architecture and Design in Prague (1982-1988) in the glass studio of prof. Stanislav Libenský and Jaroslav Svoboda.
+He continued his studies at the Academy of Arts, Architecture and Design in Prague (1982–1988) in the glass studio of Stanislav Libenský and Jaroslav Svoboda.

+Career

-From 1990 to 2008, he was an assistant professor in the glass studio of Prof. Vladimir Kopecký at the Academy of Arts, Architecture and Design in Prague.
+From 1990 to 2008, he was an assistant professor in the glass studio of Vladimir Kopecký at the Academy of Arts, Architecture and Design in Prague.

 His wife Alena Volrábová is an art historian and head of the collection of prints and drawings at the National Gallery in Prague.
-Marian Volráb has been a member of Rubikon group since 2008.
+Volráb has been a member of Rubikon group since 2008.
 He lives and works in Prague, Nučice and Volenice, where he has his own studio.